linz/topo-workflows/workflows/raster/README.md

 ## Workflow Description

-This workflow creates a GitHub Pull Request to be reviewed for publishing to `s3://nz-imagery` and `s3://nz-elevation` (the two registry of open data public S3 buckets).
-When the Pull Request is approved and merged, the files will be copied.
+This workflow creates a GitHub pull request to be reviewed for publishing to `s3://nz-imagery` and `s3://nz-elevation` (the two AWS Registry of Open Data public S3 buckets).
+When the pull request is approved and merged, the files will be copied.

 ```mermaid